asplunds/tetris/README.md

 3. `npm i`
 4. `npm run dev`

-[Vite JS](https://vitejs.dev) will take care of hot module swapping, start hacking and see your changes live in [http://localhost:3000](http://localhost:3000)!
+[Vite JS](https://vitejs.dev) will take care of hot module replacement, start hacking and see your changes live in [http://localhost:3000](http://localhost:3000)!

 ## How to build